 For a budget-friendly option, try a decorative screen.
-They hide the mess and you can choose from a ton of colors and patterns to fit with your décor.
+They hide the mess, and you can choose from many colors and patterns to fit with your décor.
 Screens are also great if your kitty doesn't like a fully enclosed litter box.

 For a clean design aesthetic and small footprint, take a look at this 2-door option.
 Having the doors on the front means you can use the top of the cabinet for display, making it look even more like a loved piece of furniture and less like a cat potty.
 There's also a nice little area for storing supplies.
 And the cat entrance is up off the ground, helping to reduce litter tracking.